Golden Globes 2021 winner predictions: I Care a Lot, The Queen's Gambit

 Source: www.goldderby.com

 Rosamund Pike is up for best actress (musical or comedy) for I Care a Lot.
-Let's take a look at who will win and who should win this Sunday.
+Let's take a look at who will win and who should win tonight.

 More in www.cnet.com